-How a private home sale works
+How does a private home sale work?

 A private real estate deal, also known as a FSBO (for sale by owner), is a transaction where the seller does not engage the full-service component of a real estate agent.